kangharo96/pg_food/README.md

 •	 Git setup with command line and text editor.
 Third party components
 •	Jquery, Herokuapp to deploy
-•	JavaScript library From P.G county website
+•	API library From P.G county website
-•	Html,CSS
+•	Html, CSS, JavaScipt
 •	Json package.

 How to run your application on a server